 NOTE: The lap time will be recorded, the lap counter in the numerical display will count the number of laps recorded, and the timer will continue to run.

-- 1. Lap time, first lap

-- 2. Lap count 1

-- 5. To save the last lap and stop the timer, press the MODE button.
+5. To save the last lap and stop the timer, press the MODE button.